 |Size||18.9 x 26.4 x 26.0 mm|

 Getting the right fit is also not something you should be concerned about since the three differently sized tips and wings offer great adjustability.
 Basically, once you find the right fit, the earbuds simply lock into place.
 You could shake your head as violently as a metalhead in the first row at their favorite band’s gig, and they would not fall out.

 Naturally, this entails that they have great noise isolation.
-So if you want to completely shut out the outside world, the Gear IconX can help get you there.
+So, if you want to completely shut out the outside world, the Gear IconX can help get you there.
 There’s also an ambient sound mode that will let you stay aware of your surroundings, but more on that later.

 Of course, just because the earbuds fit perfectly doesn’t mean that you won’t feel like readjusting them from time to time, which is where the trackpad becomes a problem.
 In a vacuum, the trackpad is highly functional – it’s precise and can be used to issue a plethora of commands (change songs, play/pause, take calls, etc.).
 It takes some getting used to, but that’s not the issue.

 So just be aware that these aren’t the most comfortable earbuds we’ve seen.
 This is also why you may want to readjust them on the fly, if only to massage your ears a little bit.
 All in all, some ear pain is to be expected after at least half an hour of use.

 For a first-gen product, these earbuds are jam-packed with features.
 Whether or not the features are useful, however, is another matter entirely.
 First, let’s dial back to the ambient sound mode we mentioned earlier.

 Both the left and the right Gear IconX earbuds feature a microphone.
 As you’d expect, this microphone can be used for taking calls (but not making them yourself, since the earbuds feature no voice control options), but its use also extends to the ambient sound mode, whereby the microphones record what’s going on in your surroundings and play this over your music.